NotTheDBA/smash-wharton/README.md

-# smash-wharton
+# SMASH Wharton 2018
+## Computer Science 1

-class instructional material
+#### Class instructional material

+Class material on the main branch will be updated daily.